Menu

 Again, the TCKT (July 2016) study found that photo-induced oxidation of both conventional and d2w products was eliminated by the use in each case of the UV stabilisers which would always be used for products intended for long-term use.

 APR also say “The nature of plastics-recycling is that initial products are not exclusively directed to specific end-uses.
-Films do go back into films and do also go into thick-sectioned items such as plastic lumber.
+Films do go back into films and also go into thick-sectioned items such as plastic lumber.
 Some recycled milk bottle material is used to make films for its next use.
 This means that test protocols need to call for the most challenging use comparison, not the least.”
 This is well understood, and it is the manufacturer of the new product, not the recycler, who decides what recyclate to use, and what stabilisation is required.

 The TCKT studies (March and July 2016) examined recycling of inherently low-stability LDPE films (as a worst-case scenario) into both short-life film and durable thick-cross section products – demonstrating that satisfactory products can be produced and that in both cases the contribution of stabilisers in the masterbatch has a more significant impact than the pro-oxidant catalyst carried through the process.